Serpae tetra: Distribution and habitat

 The serpae tetra has a disjunct native range, with subpopulations in the Amazon basin of Brazil and in the La Plata basin in Argentina, Brazil, Bolivia, Paraguay and Uruguay.
 It has also been introduced to French Guiana and eastern Brazil.
 Its preferred habitat includes slow-flowing tributaries, floodplain lakes and associated flooded environments.
 It readily colonises anthropogenic aquatic habitats, such as artificial ponds and reservoirs.
 It is normally found close to submerged aquatic vegetation.

-Utilisation
+In the aquarium

 The serpae tetra is one of the most popular fishes in the aquarium trade, but almost all of the fishes traded are captive bred, and few are taken from the wild.

+Despite being widely sold at large chain pet stores, the species is notoriously and widely known to be aggressive both to conspecifics and community aquarium tankmates.